 In the New Paragraph Style option window, set the Style Name to Title.
 Select Basic Character Formats from the left side menu and use the following settings:

 - Font Family: Bw Stretch

 - Size: 24 pt

 Perfect!
-Now let’s create a few more styles, and then we will be ready to format text boxes.
+Now let’s create a few more styles for your brochure in InDesign.
+Then we'll be ready to format text boxes.
 Use the following settings for Copy:

 - Font Family: Addington CF

 - Use the following settings for Pull-quote: